dr-leo/PyHyphen/README.txt

 - contains the new C library hyphen-2.4 which implements an extended algorithm
   supporting:

-  - compound words (dictionaries are under development in the OpenOffice community))
+  - compound words (dictionaries are under development in the LibreOffice community))
   - parameters to fix the minimal number of characters to be cut off by hyphenation (lmin, rmin, compound_lmin and compound_rmin). ) This may require code changes in existing apps.